 London Signature Seminars

-The London programs currently offer three optional Signature Seminars for accepted students.
+London programs currently offer two optional Signature Seminars for accepted students.
 Students will apply for a seminar through their OrangeAbroad portal.
 Space is limited, and applications are accepted on a first-come, first-served basis.

 Students travel as a group to discover how innovation is keeping Scandinavian countries ranked as the most sustainable places on the planet.
 In each of the destinations, students will have a direct experience of the inequalities in access to clean air, water, energy and land.
 (Limited enrollment)

 Students travel as a group to discover the relationship between religion and politics across the ‘Emerald Isle’.
 Visits to Dublin, Derry/Londonderry, and Belfast demonstrate the importance of identity to Ireland’s past and present.
+In each city, students will examine concepts of Irishness and Britishness, religious conflict and the present day impact of Brexit.
 (Limited enrollment)

 Syracuse London opportunities include weekend trips and day trips designed for all program students, and field trips tied to specific courses.
 The all-university trips change from semester to semester, but past destinations have included Dublin, Paris, Berlin, Copenhagen, and Edinburgh.